genxtract/genxtract/README.md

 1. install the chrome extension in `packages/chrome-ext` as an [unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked)
 1. cd to `packages/extract` and run `npm run watch`.

-You do not have to reload the chrome extension on changes.
-The extension will always inject files pulled from `packages/extract/dist`.
+You do not have to reload the chrome extension everytime an extractor is changed.
+You only have to reload when `Emit`, `Extraction`, or `Extractors` are changed.
 Note that source maps are included, so look carefully at the stack traces in errors to pick the original and not the bundled line number.